-In a technological, globalised world, our working hours have stretched and mutated.
+In a technological, globalized world, our working hours have stretched and mutated.
 What effect is this having on our health and wellbeing; and does more work necessarily mean greater productivity?

 As a culture, we regard more work as better work.
 It is assumed that the amount of energy we put in will directly correspond to that which is produced.
 ‘Nobody changed the world on 40 hours a week,’ says tech mogul Elon Musk, who claims to chalk up 120 hours at peak performance.

-It is overwhelmingly accepted that stress and related mood disorders are the greatest burden on the economy, when compared with other diseases and disabilities.
-So while a high pressure day, here and there, may boost your business, in the long run it can entail greater financial loss.
+It is overwhelmingly accepted that stress and related mood disorders are the greatest burdens on the economy when compared with other diseases and disabilities.
+So while a high-pressure day, here and there, may boost your business, in the long run, it can entail greater financial loss.

 Emma Gannon, bestselling author of The Multi-Hyphen Method has championed the benefits of self-care for success and warned of the dangers of burnout.

 ‘Burnout’ refers to an extended period of extreme exhaustion and disillusionment, following a period of intense stress.
 It can trigger mental health issues, such as anxiety and depression, as well as a whole host of physiological ailments.